-Aim: Explore musical styles and techniques, and gain an understanding of roles in the industry
+Aim: Explore musical styles and techniques, and gain an understanding of roles in the industry Assessment: Internally assessed assignments

 Assessment: Internally assessed assignments Weighting: 30% of your total course during Component 1, you will:

 - Explore different styles and genres of music. - Take part in practical workshops to understand the music creation process. - Learn about the different roles within the music industry. - Investigate relationships between different areas of the music industry processes.